spacetelescope/jwst_reffiles/docs/configuration_files.rst

 Reference File Output Basename
 ------------------------------

 Format of the output names for individual reference files.
 Output names will be automatically generated by *jwst_reffiles* to ensure accurate bookkeeping.
-The overall format of the reference file output names follows the convention:
+The overall format of the reference file output names follows the convention shown below. **cmdID** is an ID assigned by *jwst_reffiles* for a particular run of the package.
+This helps to ensure unique file and directory names for the outputs.

 outrootdir_[/outsubdir_][/runID_]/reflabel/reflabel[_outsubdir_][_runID_][.addsuffix_].cmdID.reftype_.fits

 .. _outrootdir: